Last update February 14, 2018

 2nd Saturday in July, Skyline Park, Mt.
 Wilson, CA, 7:00 AM Start.

-App and info: Click on Mt.
-Disappointment above.
+App and info: Click on Angeles National Forest Trail Race above.

 Mt.
 Disappointment... it's Gettin' Better

 Our race course offers a semi-wilderness Angeles National Forest experience that includes spectacular canyon vistas and old growth forest.
-Runners pushed the pace through the picturesque surroundings, and when it was all done, eight age group records had been broken.
-There were many Foothill Flyers there as newcomers, volunteers, and ultra veterans.
-It was a great day for the club on the mountain.
+Many Foothill Flyers run or volunteer.
+The Club works the Clear Creek and West Fork aid stations.
+It's a great day for the club on the mountain.

 Mt.
 Disappointment 50k Endurance